GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/breaking-changes.md

 The OpenCensus-based exporter took points with identical start and end times, and added a millisecond to the end time: https://github.com/census-ecosystem/opencensus-go-exporter-stackdriver/pull/287.
 However, the resulting point makes little sense: It has a very small time period, and a normal cumulative value for an interval.
 The result is that graphs display a very large rate over that millisecond, which is misleading.

-This exporter instead drops points with identical start and end times.
-Resets are already indicated by a change in the start timestamp for the subsequent point.
+This exporter drops points with identical start and end times because they would be rejected by Cloud Monitoring.

 ## Labels